binipringle/torts/_texts/0-outline.md

 *Note: venue is the most consistently tested rule of civil procedure on the bar exam, only after SMJx + PJx*

-**Venue and forum** are different in that venue refers to the specific district, whereas forum refers to the entire state. (e.g., New York is forum; SDNY is venue).
+(a) **Venue and forum** are different in that venue refers to the specific district, whereas forum refers to the entire state. (e.g., New York is forum; SDNY is venue).

-(a) Venue is proper in any district where
+(b) Venue is proper in any district where
 - {:.indent-3}(i)	any defendant resides, so long as all defendants are residents of the forum state.
 - {:.indent-4}(1)	For the purpose of venue, residence is determined as follows:
 - {:.indent-5}(a)	For persons, residence is domicile (get language from statute).
 Domicile is residence **and** subjective intent to stay permanently.